baturalpguven/CartoonGAN/README.md

 # CartoonGAN-Pix2Pix

 In this project the aim was to train an Pix2Pix cGAN model to generate a cartoon effect on any RGB image.
-GAN are extremely popular and efficent methods to make image translations.
+GAN are extremely popular and efficient methods to make image translations.
 This the aspect of Pix2Pix used in this project.

 The output of trained network.
 Cartoonish version of my photo:
 ![cartoon_BEN](https://user-images.githubusercontent.com/77858949/189077695-6c42fc58-e44f-4468-b2d4-798598e555ed.png)